augustineM/data_wrangling/README.md

 # data_wrangling
 examples of data wrangling
-simple but easy examples of working with JSON, xml, etc files
+simple and effective examples of reading and working with files JSON
+XML